Read about the range of alcohol harms that impact on the workplace

 Loss productivity to employers

-Male drinkers (4%) were 1.6 times more likely to absence from work or study than female drinkers (2.5%) ; and male drinkers (6.9%) were 1.4 times more likely to experience financial effects than female drinkers .
+The NZ Health Survey 2012/13 found that male drinkers (4%) were 1.6 times more likely to be absent from work or study than female drinkers (2.5%) and that male drinkers (6.9%) were 1.4 times more likely to experience financial harms from their drinking than female drinkers (4.7%).

 The negative effect of alcohol use on financial position was most frequently reported by youth (15–24 years) and younger (25–34 years) drinkers.